 When you have to bake so many dishes in your oven during the holidays, do not forget about your crock-pot.
-Corn Casserole works great in the crock-pot.
+Corn Casserole works great in the crockpot.
 Once it gets done, just turn the crock-pot to warm.
-It will keep the corn casserole hot and you will not have to reheat it just before serving it.
+It will keep the corn casserole warm, and you will not have to reheat it just before serving it.
 Do not try to cook this corn on high.
-I have tried it and it will burn around the sides of the slow cooker.
+I have tried it, and it will burn around the sides of the slow cooker.

 CROCK-POT CORN CASSEROLE RECIPE – I adapted this recipe from Fix-It and Forget-It cookbook.
 I always top this corn casserole with bacon.
 It goes well together.

-This recipe serves about 16 people.
-If I am not serving a lot of people I do half the recipe.
+- This recipe serves about 16 people.
+If I am not serving a lot of people, I do half the recipe.
 I have also doubled it for a larger crowd of 30.
 You will have to adjust the cooking time.
-It will really depend on the size of your crock-pot.
+It will depend on the size of your crock-pot.